Quantum homogenization in non-Markovian collisional model: Homogenization in non-markovian collisional model with Partial SWAP

-In Fig. \ref{z-swap}, we plot the fidelity of the states $\rho_n^S$ and $\eta$ (given in Eq. (\ref{ini-bath1})) with $n$, for $\rho_0^S=\frac{1}{2}\left(\mathds{1}\pm\sigma_z\right)$, where fidelity between two quantum states $\rho$ and $\sigma$ is given as $F(\rho,\sigma)={\rm Tr}\{\rho^{1/2}\sigma\rho^{1/2}\}$ \cite{nielson}.
+Fig. \ref{non-markovian-swap-x}, \ref{non-markovian-swap-y} and \ref{non-markovian-swap-z}, where we plot the fidelity of the states $\rho_n^S$ and $\eta$ (given in Eq. (\ref{ini-bath1})) with $n$, for $\rho_0^S=\frac{1}{2}\left(\mathds{1}\pm\sigma_i\right)$, ($i=x,y,z$).
+Fidelity between two quantum states $\rho$ and $\sigma$ is given as $F(\rho,\sigma)={\rm Tr}\{\rho^{1/2}\sigma\rho^{1/2}\}$ \cite{nielson}.
 The plot clearly shows that the initial system state reaches the initial ancilla state in the large $n$ limit.
-Similarly, in Fig. \ref{x-swap} and \ref{y-swap}, we plot the fidelity with $n$, for the initial system states $\rho_0^S=\frac{1}{2}\left(\mathds{1}\pm\sigma_x\right)$ and $\rho_0^S=\frac{1}{2}\left(\mathds{1}\pm\sigma_y\right)$ respectively.
 In the figures we have taken different values $\alpha$ for better demonstration, as for same values of $\alpha$, the curves almost overlap and therefore indistinguishable.
 This has been followed in later plots also.
-Again each of these plots shows that the particularly chosen initial system states approaches the initial ancilla state asymptotically.
-These numerical results provide justification for the Eq. (\ref{nu-1}).
-Now to generalize this result for an arbitrary initial state, first observe,
+One may notice that behavior of the plots is similar for $x$, and $y$ direction but different for $z$ direction.
+When initial system state Bloch vectors are along either $\pm x$ or $\pm y$ direction, all of them make same angles with the Bloch vector of the initial state of the ancilla qubit.
+So it gives us same behavior of the system qubit for the $x$ and $y$ directions.
+But when the initial system state is along $-z$ direction the behavior of the fidelity is different due to the difference in angle with the $x$ and $y$ directions.
+Furthermore, $+z$ direction initial state of the system is already homogenized so the fidelity is at the value $1$ from the very beginning.
+Though we have shown the plots for some particular values of $\alpha$, and $\delta$, we have numerically checked for a large number of randomly generated values of $\alpha$, and $\delta$, and in each case homogenization is achieved.
+This is illustrated in Fig. \ref{pswap-numerics}, where we plot the final fidelity of the initial system state $\rho_0^S=1/2(\mathds{1}+\sigma_x)$ after $n=2000$ collisions, for a $10^5$ set of randomly generated values of $\alpha$ and $\delta$.

+This plot shows that in the large $n$ limit, the initial system state converges to the initial bath state for all values of $\alpha$ and $\delta$.
+Similar conclusions are obtained for other five (essentially four as the state $1/2(\mathds{1}+\sigma_z)$ is already homogenized) states.
+We have not shown these latter numerical simulations for brevity.